 In this section, we outline the concrete scene we used to describe our patterns.
 Each pattern has a scenario to explain its contexts, forces, problems, and consequences.
-A concrete scenario helps make the patterns more understandable.
+A concrete scenario helps make the pattern language for handovers understandable.
 In addition, a concrete scenario can be used to evaluate the performance [JRA14].
+Thus, we find this to be an effective method to explain each pattern.